czi-catalystproject/hub-champion-training/episodes/server_resources.md

 - selecting the server option with the minimum number of CPU cores and RAM needed to carry out your work
 - running code efficiently and developing sustainable research software where possible, e.g. test your program first before scaling to a larger job.

-::::{dropdown} Exercise: Optimize server resources for your work
+::::{admonition} Exercise: Optimize server resources for your work
-:open:
+:class: exercise

 In each scenario, select the option that makes the best use of the following server resources: *Shared Small: 1–4 CPU, 8–32 GB RAM, Small: 4 CPU, 32 GB RAM, Medium: 16 CPU, 128 GB RAM, Large: 64 CPU, 512 GB RAM*.